-When one first drink the brew, one may not feel any effects for about an hour.
-After 1-2 hours, the effects of the mareación begin.
+Upon drinking the brew, one may not feel any effects for about an hour.
+After 1-2 hours, the healing experience begins.
 One may feel very energized and wish to walk or exercise.
 The body may feel hot, and a shower or a swim can be very pleasant.
 One may also feel an increased appetite and the desire to eat after ceremony.
 Huachuma is often a very happy and social medicine.

 Depending on our emotional, psychological and spiritual state, the experience is often very empowering and enlivening.
 We may receive powerful insights and life lessons, resolution of past events and an invigorating sense of purpose and heightened sense of self and connection.

-Magic mushrooms refer to all mushrooms which have psychoactive ingredients which induce psychedelic experiences.
+Hongos refers to all the mushrooms which have psychoactive ingredients and induce entheogenic experiences.
 There are over 200 species of psychoactive mushrooms in the world.
 The mushrooms locally available in our area are of the psilocybin variety.

-As with every Plant Medicine, every person’s magic mushroom trip is unique to that individual, due to the plethora of internal factors that affect one’s experience and interpretation of reality.
-However, in general terms, one can expect to experience the following phenomenon:
+As with every Plant Medicine, every person’s healing experience is unique to that individual, due to the plethora of internal factors that affect one’s experience and interpretation of reality.
+However, in general, one can expect to experience the following phenomenon when working with Hongos:

 Some individuals may experience more external visions, while others might perceive more internal visions.
-For some, visions may be light, but the journey filled with cosmic downloads.
+Visions may be lucid, or the journey may be filled with cosmic insights.
 The senses are normally heightened and a larger awareness of self is commonly perceived.

-Sounds may appear enhanced and somewhat distorted, in highly comical ways.
+Sounds may appear enhanced and somewhat distorted.
 Many people experience time slowing down or standing still.
 This may be because mushrooms have a way of making us very present and aware of the present moment.
-Distances may also appear to be warped, objects looking way closer or further away than normal.
+Distances may also appear warped, objects looking closer or further away than normal.

 Psilocybin mushrooms have the ability to heal trauma by allowing the user to revisit a traumatic experience from a different perspective.
 What comes with this experience is often a cathartic emotional release – sometimes through hysterical laughing, crying, and so on – giving way to the lightness of being and a new sense of self.